Headphones that you won’t need to crank the sound up on to enjoy your tunes? Believe it. Pro Sound’s IEM500’s deliver.

 As I assume you have as well, I’ve worn more than a few pairs of headphones over the years.
 When I first started toting around a Walkman with me wherever I went, I wore a really terrible over-the-ear set.
 They were annoying, let in tons of outside sounds and generally didn’t look anything close to what I’d call ‘cool’.

 Graduating to earbuds, I found my sweet spot for walking around/exercising.
+I often find myself browsing through the list of earphones for running on MusicCritic, and they have a lot of great quality options reviewed.
+When I got the Puro Sound earphones the running times have slightly increased, not because I am giong slower but because I am running longer miles.
 Basically, if I’m not at home listening in my favorite chair (or working at my desk), I’m wearing in-ear headphones to enjoy my tunes.
 This isn’t a perfect solution though, as most in-ear sets are not all that comfortable, have crappy seals that cause them to tumble out of my ears at inopportune times, or just flat-out don’t have a great sound quality for one reason or another.

 I’ve been more than fortunate though, to try a few that’ve fit the bill for me nicely, but there’s usually something with them that I have to overlook, and there’s always something that’s a little better waiting right around the corner.
 Which is kind of where I’m at with the IEM500’s from Puro Sound.